Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> If you realize that you're the problem, then you can change yourself, learn something and grow wiser.
-Don't blame other people for your problems.
+> To the mind that is still, the whole universe surrenders.

 <!-- QUOTE_END -->